npanuhin/YUZU_wiki_icons/README.md

 ```

+## Usage

+Run `main.py` to update the entire database.
+You can set `force_game_update = True` to force all games to be updated.

+Run `src/verify.py` to make sure the 1000x1000 icons are not damaged and the correct size.
+You can set `delete_damaged = True` to remove damaged files (**WARNING**).

+Run `src/print_missing.py` to update README with missing icons.

 <!-- MISSING ICONS START -->
 <h2 align="center">Missing icons</h2>

-There are 161 games that currently have no icons.
+There are 186 games that currently have no icons.
 If you found them, please submit a PR or contact me

 - [3D MiniGolf](https://yuzu-emu.org/game/3d-minigolf/) (3d-minigolf)
 - [60 Seconds!](https://yuzu-emu.org/game/60-seconds/) (60-seconds)